microsoft/botframework-cli/packages/luis/README.md

   -h, --help                       show CLI help
   -i, --in=in                      Lu file or folder

   -o, --out=out                    Output folder name to write out .dialog files.
-If not specified, only application
+If not specified, application
                                    ids will be output to console

   --authoringKey=authoringKey      LUIS authoring key